SilasBerger/cipherlock/device/README.md

 - `configs/box.json` for Cipherlock boxes
 - `configs/gateway.json` for the LoRa gateway

-Then, set up the device's environment using by running:
+Then, set up the device's environment by running:

 ```sh
 ./cldevice write-env key=value1 [key2=value2 ...]